CTEC-CS/github-prompt-engineering-portfolio-JackCoombs7/README.md

 # About Me
 ## Who I Am
 My name is Jack and I am a 17 year old living in Utah.
 I am currently attending Jordan highschool until I graduate in May.
 I am also taking a concurrent enrollment class that focuses on AI because I am very interested in how this new technology works and I would love to learn how this technology will impact the world.
 I am currently interested and focused on the topic of using AI for 3d redering and graphical processes.
 Resolution upscaling as well as frame generation has been revolutionary for performance in the recent generations of graphics cards, and it might be the next step in all of media as a whole in my opinion.
-That is why I am so interested in this application of AI because it will be **huge** in the up and coming years.]
+That is why I am so interested in this application of AI because it will be **huge** in the up and coming years.
 Key Focus Areas:
-- [Your main AI interest]
+- Developing quality upscaling advancements for media as a whole.
-- [Technical skills you're developing]
+- AI promting as well as developing small language models.
-- [Related strengths or interests]
+- Computer hardware as well as optimizing software.
-- [Your approach or philosophy]
+- By using the most optimized programing and software, I believe that outcomes will be greater in quality.
 ## What Drives Me
 [Write 1-2 paragraphs explaining:]
 - What problems you want to solve with AI